The story of Mata

 2018

 Projects continue with multiple packaging updates for Savour.
 Savour is a great client where there’s packaging, website and promotional items like brochures, pull up signs and online marketing.
 The Covert Theatre opens, and closes, and opens… Covid hits everyone in 2020 and at the tail end of that we welcome mini me number two.
 Work is a challenge with the lockdowns and sporadic opening and closing of lock down protocols.
 Mata continues to work through with notable projects like rebranding Zeald and subsequently Izzybots and Outrun.
-Connecting with another creative who works in the food industry things are booming.
-Life goes back to normal and she’s quiet and it’s busy for me.
-Workflow is a rollercoaster for a lot of people, but we make it through and keep on.
+Connecting with another creative who lives down the road, (Noumi Ehler-O'Flaherty @ Tuckshop Studio) who works in the food industry, things are booming.
+Life goes back to some kind of normal, she’s quiet and it’s busy for me.
+Workflow is a rollercoaster for a lot of people, but we make it through and keep on keeping on.

 2023